soundpress/RulesOfNYC/docs/c04/index.rst

 *§ 3-08 Small Purchases.* ::

 (a) Definition.
-Small purchases are those procurements in value of not more than $100,000 or those procurements made, pursuant to subparagraph (c)(1)(iv) below, in value of not more than $150,000.
+Small purchases are those procurements in value of not more than $100,000 or those procurements made, pursuant to subparagraph (c)(1)(iv) below, in value of not more than $500,000.
 This collectively shall be known as the small purchase limit.
-Procurements over $100,000 in value that are not made, pursuant to subparagraph (c)(1)(iv) below shall not be within the small purchase limit.
+Procurements over $100,000 in value that are not made, pursuant to subparagraph (c)(1)(iv) below, shall not be within the small purchase limit.

 (b) Application.
 A procurement shall not be artificially divided in order to meet the requirements of this section.
 Changes to and/or renewals of small purchases shall not bring the total value of the procurement to an amount greater than the small purchase limit.